 You may have noticed that the "look and feel" of Science@NASA stories has changed.
 There's no cause for alarm.
 Our core product, simply- and clearly-told stories about NASA science, remains the same.
 The changes are a sign of progress.
 Recently, the Science@NASA team joined forces with the Science Mission Directorate at NASA headquarters.
 Working together, we'll be able to cover a broader range of NASA discoveries and develop "citizen science" opportunities for our readers, while still producing old favorites such as Apollo Chronicles and "looking up" stories about backyard astronomy events.
 The sky's the limit.

-Earth is entering a stream of debris from Halley's Comet, parent of the annual Orionid meteor shower.
+Earth is passing through a stream of debris from "rock comet" 3200 Phaethon, source of the annual Geminid meteor shower.
 Forecasters expect as many as 120 meteors per hour when the shower peaks on Dec.
 13-14.

 After a voyage of nearly nine years and three billion miles —the farthest any space mission has ever traveled to reach its primary target – NASA’s New Horizons spacecraft came out of hibernation on Dec.
 6th for its long-awaited 2015 encounter with the Pluto system.

 NASA marked a major milestone Friday on its journey to Mars as the Orion spacecraft completed its first voyage to space, traveling farther than any spacecraft designed for astronauts has been in more than 40 years.

 On Dec.
 3, the Japan Aerospace Exploration Agency successfully launched its Hayabusa2 mission to rendezvous with an asteroid, land a small probe plus three mini rovers on its surface, and then return samples to Earth.
 NASA and JAXA are cooperating on the science of the mission.